Glenn Hammond Curtiss (1878 – 1930)

 As a result, Edward Wakefield ended his negotiations with A.V.
 Roe & Company for a Bleriot-type machine.
 Arrangements were then made for an Avro Curtiss-type, which when converted to a hydro-aeroplane was known as ‘Waterbird’.

 ‘But in spite of the valuable results obtained by M.Fabre, he, like many early experimenters, achieved but moderate success and it was reserved for the American, Mr Glenn Curtiss, to show that with a single float constructed on certain lines so as to lessen resistance, it was not only possible to rise from the water but also to alight on it with a reasonable amount of safety, for if the truth must be told, while the Fabre system had shown itself able to leave the water, it had not been equally successful in alighting without damage.
-Among the important results derived from Mr Glenn Curtiss’ experiments may be mentioned in addition to the possibility of using a single float, the importance of retaining the Fabre float bottom together with the parallel sides and mounting the float under the aeroplane in such a way that the greater part of the buoyancy was forward the centre of gravity, and only just sufficient buoyancy left at the stern of the float to prevent the risk of a tail dive.
-By this means a considerable speed could be attained in the water before the excess of forward bouyancy was overcome by the pressure of the propeller, and when once speed had been got up the inclined plane comes into action and the risk of a nose dive is greatly lessened.’
+Among the important results derived from Mr Glenn Curtiss’ experiments may be mentioned in addition to the possibility of using a single float, the importance of retaining the Fabre float bottom together with the parallel sides and mounting the float under the aeroplane in such a way that the greater part of the buoyancy was forward the centre of gravity.’

-Waterbird first flew on 25 November 1911 from Windermere.
+Waterbird flew on 25 November 1911 from Windermere.
+This was the first successful hydro-aeroplane flight outside of France and the USA.

 The Curtiss pontoon float had been designed to ride through waves of the sea, shaped so that it would tend to rise on the surface and was flat-bottomed.
 However, the Wakefield float, whilst of a Curtiss-type, was ‘stepped‘ so as to enable it to break the suction effect of the water.